 The publisher creates a package that contains the template files and the createUIDefinition file.
-Specifically it contains the following files:
+Specifically, it contains the following files:

-applianceCreateUIDefinition.json - This file describes how the UI needed for the parameters defined in the template is rendered.
+applianceCreateUIDefinition.json: This file describes how the UI needed for the parameters defined in the template is rendered.

-- For information about publishing managed applications to the Marketplace, see Azure Managed Applications in the Marketplace.
+- For information about publishing managed applications to the Marketplace, see Azure managed applications in the Marketplace.

 - For information about consuming a managed application from the Marketplace, see Consume Azure managed applications in the Marketplace.

-- For information about publishing a Service Catalog managed application, see Create and publish Service Catalog managed application.
+- For information about publishing a Service Catalog managed application, see Create and publish a Service Catalog managed application.